queil/fsc-host/README.md

 ## What is supported

-* accessing script members on the host side in a strongly-typed way (please note: if the members are not of expected types they will fail casting causing a runtime exception - there is no magic that could fix it)
+* Accessing script members on the host side in a strongly-typed way (please note: if the members are not of expected types they will fail casting causing a runtime exception - there is no magic that could fix it)
+* Consuming values and functions (including generics)
 * Referencing NuGet packages and other scripts via the usual [`#r` directive](https://docs.microsoft.com/en-us/dotnet/fsharp/tools/fsharp-interactive/#referencing-packages-in-f-interactive)
 * Controlling compilation options
 * Basic assembly caching (opt-in via options - so far invalidation is only supported for the root script file)